How long will I be at Mary Free Bed?

 Do you treat children with brain injury?

 Absolutely.
-Mary Free Bed is the only inpatient rehabilitation provider in Michigan with a designated pediatrics unit.
+Mary Free Bed is the only inpatient rehabilitation provider in West Michigan with a designated pediatrics unit.
 We have staff and spaces dedicated exclusively to treating young patients, both as inpatients and for followup care.
 Learn more about our Pediatric Rehabilitation and Therapy program here.